alvilgau/CloudyMcCloudface/doc/doc.md

 1. Scale for tenants

-When the number of tenant increases, then there will be more http-connections to the twitter api stream.
+When the number of tenant increases, then there will be more http-connections to the twitter api stream (one per tenant).
 In order to handle several streams, new instances of the *tweet-stream service* are required.

 2. Scale for users